bhartman21/CodeTracker/README.md

 - ✅ Service-connected conditions
 - ✅ Current rating percentages
-- ✅ Diagnostic Codes of Claimed Disabilities
+- ✅ Diagnostic Codes of claimed disabilities
 - ✅ Static vs non-static status
+- ✅ List of claims filed
+- ✅ Links to all claims JSON data

 It simplifies your VA disability data into a clear, readable format — all from your browser.